 Analysis / Bias

 In review, National File publishes conspiracy and pseudoscience-related news stories from an extreme right perspective.
-Articles frequently use loaded emotional language such as this: Biden Slammed By The Left As An Attempted Social Security-Cutter.
+Articles frequently use loaded emotional language: Biden Slammed By The Left As An Attempted Social Security-Cutter.
 This story is sourced from the Questionable Breitbart as well as the credible Politico.
 The website also features a section dedicated to immigration that routinely portrays immigrants negatively, such as this: FLASHBACK: Swedish Boy Beaten by Migrant for Having Blue Eyes.
 In general, National File takes a strong white nationalist anti-immigration position through negative portrayal of immigrants and/or Muslims as criminals or dangerous such as this: UK: Pedophile Rape Gang Left to Roam Streets, Police Knew, Did Nothing About it.

 National File frequently publishes conspiracies such as the Clintons being involved in human sex trafficking to World Trade Center conspiracies, implying that the towers were taken down by controlled demolition.
 Both claims have been debunked.
 They also reject human-influenced climate change and frequently resort to pseudoscience or junk science to validate their points.
-Finally, they promote anti-vaccine propaganda such as this: Parents Take To The Streets To Save Vaccine Exemptions From Political Elites.
+Finally, they promote anti-vaccine propaganda: Parents Take To The Streets To Save Vaccine Exemptions From Political Elites.
 In general, National File is a light version of Infowars that lacks credibility.

 Failed Fact Checks